It turns out Americans weren’t ready to become a nation of renters. Homeownership is back in.

 In the longer run, home prices, not rising rents, were the real incentive.
 Zillow data show home prices have consistently risen at several times the pace of inflation since 2013.

-Some renters were likely “driven to homeownership by fears that with homes appreciating so quickly that they would be locked out of buying a home in their desired area,” Terrazas said
+Some renters were probably “driven to homeownership by fears that with homes appreciating so quickly that they would be locked out of buying a home in their desired area,” Terrazas said

 Many would also have had the means to do so.
 Adjusted for inflation, Labor Department figures show average hourly earnings in 2015 rose at their fastest annual rate since 2009.
 For the first time since the recovery’s early days, the average American’s earnings were growing substantially faster than her costs.